mitsuhiko/lucumr/2023/2/17/the-killing-ai.rst

 Turns out `the Bing AI is bizarre <https://simonwillison.net/2023/Feb/15/bing/>`__ and that is making quite the waves at the moment.
-In essence, the Bing version of ChatGPT has the capability of performing internet searches and as a result will feed some extra data into itself which it uses to conjure up answers with hilarious results if it's internal learned state does not line up with the results.
+In essence, the Bing version of ChatGPT has the capability of performing internet searches and as a result will feed some extra data into itself.
+Then then uses it to conjure up answers with hilarious results, particularly if it's internal learned state does not line up with the results.
 Among other things this has lead to the bot gaslighting it's users into believing that they are in the wrong calendar year.
 I think there is something quite a bit deeper being uncovered by these AI stories and it does worry me a bit.

 The Robot's Capabilities
 ------------------------

-A while back I jokingly suggested giving ChatGPT access to an SSH terminal and datadog and implement true “AI ops” (a fancy pancy term made up by Gartner or others to automate operations with machine learning).
-The joke was in a way that it probably just tries to reboot the machine for all it's problems or just generally wrecks havok.
-Clearly you would not want to just give Chat GPT access to your shell and production services.
+A while back I jokingly suggested giving ChatGPT access to an SSH terminal and Datadog and implement true “AI ops” (a fancy-pantsy term made up by Gartner or others to automate operations with machine learning).
+The joke was in a way that it probably just tries to reboot the machine for all its problems or just generally wrecks havoc by doing stupid things.
+Clearly you would not want to just give ChatGPT access to your shell and production services.

 From a programmer's point of view this is particularly obvious because ChatGPT is quite capable of outputting shell commands, and clearly you